fd54386/NHL-API-Interface/README.md

 ## Performance vs Position Played

 Alright, back to Wayne Gretzky.
 We just saw that he was a center.
 How many skaters from different positions are we comparing against?
-We wouldn’t want to compare that position against a defenseman for scoring.
+There are the offensive players (center, left wing, and right wing) We wouldn’t want to compare that position against a defenseman for scoring.
 Let’s generate average penalty time per game and and average goals per game to see how the different positions compare.

 ``` r
 #Mutate in Avg Penalty Time and Avg Goals per Game at a franchise